• Skip to primary navigation

 While the pot is soaking in water, prepare any food items you plan on cooking in the clay baker.
 Place these in the bottom half of the Romertopf without adding any oil or fat of any kind.

 Place the wet lid on the clay pot and place the entire clay pot in a COLD oven.
-Set the oven temperature, and heat the oven up with the Romertopf inside it.
+Set the oven temperature, and heat the oven with the Romertopf inside it.
 Placing the filled clay dish in the COLD oven is important to prevent the clay from cracking and breaking.

 Cook the food as per the specific recipe instructions, then remove the dish from the oven being careful not to burn yourself on the hot clay.
 Place the dish on a wood board or dish towel, to prevent sudden temperature change (and hence any cracking).
 Remove the lid and serve!
 Any natural juices created can be turned into delicious gravies or soups.